Porus: Battle of the Hydaspes

-Alexander re-used the same vessels which were used for crossing the Indus, some 300 km away at Udabhandapura.
-Small-scale attempts at intrusion were frequently mounted by Alexander's forces and even before the battle had started, skirmishes were reported in riverine islands.
+Alexander re-used the same vessels which were used for crossing the Indus, the first time, some 300 km away at Udabhandapura.
+His forces frequently mounted intrusion-attempts and even before the battle had started, skirmishes were reported in the riverine islands.

-Alexander eventually decided to accompany a strike force across the densely forested headlands; the base camp with substantial cavalry and infantry units was left under Craterus, to follow upon a successful passage, whilst the remaining forces were distributed along the river under three phalanx officers to distract Porus' forces.
+A few months later, Alexander decided to accompany a strike force across the densely forested headlands and besiege Porus' defense; the base camp with substantial cavalry and infantry units was left under Craterus, who was advised to follow Alexander upon a successful passage whilst the remaining forces were distributed along the river under three phalanx officers to distract Porus' forces.
 The strategy was successful and they crossed the Jhelum unobstructed, on a stormy night, just before dawn.
 A band of horsemen on chariots led by Porus' son did detect the intrusion and mount a charge but was repelled by Alexander's superior cavalry.

 Informed of Alexander's passage, Porus became concerned with tackling those who had already crossed, rather than preventing passage of the remaining majority.
 He took a defensive position in the plains, interspersing infantry units with elephants on the front lines and stationing the cavalry and chariots in the wings.
 Alexander chose to shield his infantry and instead led a devastating cavalry charge on Porus' left wing, forcing reinforcements from the right; however, this rear-transit came under attack by Coenus' cavalry and Porus' cavalry was compelled to take refuge within the infantry frontlines, causing confusion.